saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 The second part of the template, the State definitions, is where we define the state rules.
 The input we feed the template is read line by line, and every line is tested against each rule we define here.

-A basic script that we can use to run the text output through this textFSM template is the following:
+A basic script that we can use to run the text output through this TextFSM template is the following:

 ```python